 Along the Li River, sweet water makes the mountains come alive, while the graceful monolithic sentinels make the water more limpid.
 There is no doubt that Guilin has the perfect combination of mountains and water.
 It has stood out for millennia in its profound majesty, attracting people from all over China and all over the globe.
 These uniquely intriguing Chinese monoliths reflect the monolithic power and strength of the Chinese people.
 They are deeply rooted in their ancient culture and history.
-Their power structures and government systems, each acting like a monolith in a field of many other monoliths.
+Hence, their power structures and government systems, each acting like a monolith in a field of many other monoliths.
 Former US President Clinton praised the undeniable beauty of this region, remarking, “No place in China is more evocative of the beauty of your country than Guilin.”
 The river winds like a green silk ribbon, while the hills are like jade hairpins.